-Mr. Speaker, I seek unanimous consent to conclude my statement.
-Thank you, Mr. Speaker.
+Mr. Speaker, I seek unanimous consent to conclude my statement. (interpretation) Thank you.
 Speaker: Thank you.
-The member is seeking unanimous consent to conclude his member's statements.
+The member is seeking unanimous consent to conclude his member's statement.
 Are there any nays?
-Seeing none.
-Please continue, Mr. Netser.
+Seeing none, please continue, Mr. Netser.

 Mr. Netser (interpretation): Thank you, Mr. Speaker.
 I will spank my son when I get home.
 I'm just kidding.